VELD-Dev/AlterraWeaponry/README.md

 			* Time: 3s
 			* Items: 4 Rubies, 2 Batteries, 1 Advanced Wiring Kit, 1 Seatruck Defense Perimeter Upgrade
 			* Gives: 1 Prawn Defense Perimeter Upgrade
-	* Prawn Laser Arm (1000dmg / **HIGHLY LETHAL**) - This is probably the most cheater weapon, but be careful with the energy of it
+	* Prawn Laser Arm (1000dmg / **HIGHLY LETHAL**) - This is probably the most cheated weapon, but be careful with the energy of it
 		* Required researches for unlock:
 			* Prawn Grappling Arm module
 			* Prawn Drilling Arm module